Stock Reviews

 Tempus AI’s Revenue and Operating Margins (TIKR)

-This quarter showed real momentum toward profitability.
-Gross profit nearly doubled, and adjusted EBITDA losses narrowed from $43.9 million last year to $16.2 million.
-Tempus maintained a 140% net revenue retention rate and ended the quarter with $940 million in remaining contract value, signaling strong customer engagement and multiyear commitments.
+The path toward profitability is getting clearer.
+Gross profit nearly doubled, and adjusted EBITDA losses shrank to $12.9 million from $39.4 million a year ago.
+Tempus also held onto a strong 137% net revenue retention rate and ended the quarter with $965 million in remaining contract value, showing customers are sticking around and signing on for the long haul.

 One of the biggest developments was a $200 million collaboration with AstraZeneca and Pathos to build a multimodal oncology foundation model.
 Management called it one of the most significant partnerships in the company’s history.